-The Expeditionary Elevated Causeway (ELCAS) is an amazing portable modular structure that can be built out from the beach to a distance of 3,000 feet (914m) and up to a depth of 20 feet to allow small vessels to come alongside and discharge their cargo.
+The Expeditionary Elevated Causeway (ELCAS) is a remarkable portable modular structure that can be built out from the beach to a distance of 3,000 feet (0.91 km).
+It can also be built up to a depth of 20 feet (ca. 6 m) to allow small vessels to come alongside and discharge their cargo.

 It is part of the US Department of Defense capability set called Logistics Over The Shore (LOTS), broadly defined as;